Dudlileif/SaTreeLight/README.md

 # SaTreeLight

-Source code for the SaTreeLight application, made with Flutter.
+Continuation of the project at [SaTreeLight/SaTreeLight](https://github.com/satreelight/satreelight).

-View the application at [satreelight.github.io](https://satreelight.github.io).
+The updated application is hosted [here](https://dudlileif.github.io/apps/satreelight).

 ## Build

-To generate missing files you need to invoke the `build_runner`
+To generate potentially missing files you need to invoke the `build_runner`

 > `dart run build_runner build`